Is Scott Aaronson a “theoretical computer scientist” or just a moderately clever guy with a blog? --Someone on Twitter

 The best way to reach me is via email:

-scott at scottaaronson dot com
+bqpqpoly at gmail dot com

 Office: GDC (Gates Dell Complex) 4.422